 Home treatment can help stop the itching and prevent an infection.
 You can:

-Wash the bites with soap to lower the chance of infection.
+- Wash the bites with soap to lower the chance of infection.

+- Use calamine lotion or an anti-itch cream to stop the itching.
+You can also hold an oatmeal-soaked washcloth on the itchy area for 15 minutes.
+You can buy an oatmeal powder, such as Aveeno Colloidal Oatmeal, in drugstores.
 Or you can make your own oatmeal solution.
 Wrap 1 cup (0.2 L) of oatmeal in a cotton cloth, and boil it for a few minutes until it is soft.

-Use an ice pack to stop the swelling.
+- Use an ice pack to stop the swelling.

-See your doctor if you think the bites may be infected.
+- See your doctor if you think the bites may be infected.

 How do you get rid of bedbugs?

 Bedbugs can be hard to kill.
 Bugs can hide in cracks and crevices in the mattress, bed frame, and box spring.
 They can spread into cracks and crevices in the room and lay their eggs.
 For these reasons, it is best to call a professional insect control company for treatment choices.
 The usual treatments include: